Launched in 2017-2018, New Yorkers now have a new, affordable way to travel between waterfront communities throughout the city with NYC Ferry.

 - Increasing the resiliency and redundancy of our city's transportation network

-When the NYC Ferry is fully operational in 2018, the six routes will carry an estimated 4.6 million trips per year.
-Building on several years of ferry planning and operations experience, NYCEDC is leading the project by building new ferry landings, renovating existing ferry landings, and managing the contract with Hornblower, the operator providing service on behalf of the City.
+Building on several years of ferry planning and operations experience, NYCEDC is the project lead with construction of new ferry landings, renovation of existing ferry landings, and managing the contract with Hornblower, the operator providing service on behalf of the City.

-NYC Ferry will be launched in two phases.
-The Astoria, South Brooklyn, and Rockaway routes will begin operation in 2017, and the Soundview and Lower East Side routes in 2018.
+NYC Ferry launched in two phases.
+The Astoria, South Brooklyn, and Rockaway routes began operation in 2017, and the Soundview and Lower East Side routes in 2018.
 For more information about each route, please visit ferry.nyc or follow the links below.

 Community Outreach and Engagement